-Choosing the music for your wedding day can be a drawn out process - both of you need to sit down and figure it out.
-In between cake testing, invitation-addressing and bridesmaid wrangling, it can end up being one of those jobs you procrastinate on!
-Luckily Southern Bride Verified member Casey Clydesdale is along today to share some of her tips for how to choose your wedding day music.
-I’ll let Casey pass on her advice in her own words:
+Choosing the music for your wedding day can be a drawn-out process - both of you need to sit down and figure it out.
+In between cake testing, invitation addressing and guest wrangling, it can end up being one of those jobs you procrastinate on!
+Today we are sharing some tips on how to chose your wedding day music, to hopefully make this job a little easier.

 Ceremony music selection